Relaxing the Exclusion Restriction in Shift-Share Instrumental Variable Estimation: Monte Carlo simulations

+Next, I ask how weak instruments and stronger direct effects change the performance of the estimators.
+Notably, in the lowest graphs in figure \ref{fig:SimulRes-Main} the F-statistic grows steadily with sample size but it is lower than 10 for many sample sizes.
+Still, even when F is lower than 5, the performance of AL and CIM is close to that of the oracle estimator.
+This suggests that there are settings in which weak IVs do not severely affect the selection performance.

-For the additional simulations in figures \ref{fig:All-maj} and \ref{fig:All-plu}, I use the same setup as in the main text in section \ref{sec:MCsim} but I change the first-stage parameter $\gamma$ and the parameter of direct effect coefficients $\alpha$.
+For the additional simulations in figures \ref{fig:All-maj} and \ref{fig:All-plu}, I use the same setup as before but I change the first-stage parameter $\gamma$ and the parameter of direct effect coefficients $\alpha$.
 The following table explains the changes.
 Lines 1 and 5 replicate the original setup, already reported in table \ref{fig:SimulRes-Main}.
+The results for these simulations can be found in Figures \ref{fig:All-maj} and \ref{fig:All-plu}.
+In a nutshell, the results are that lowering the maximal F statistic in the simulations changes the results by little and increasing the entries of $\bm{\alpha}$ to make the direct effect stronger even improves performance in small-sample settings.

-\subsubsection{Multiple regressors}
+\subsection{Multiple regressors}

+In a further simulation, I also compare the performance of the adaptive Lasso with the vector of marginal medians as an initial estimator, the standard and the oracle 2SLS estimators, but now with multiple endogenous regressors.
+I use 20 IVs in total and gradually increase the number of invalid instruments from zero to 18 or 17 (when $P=3$).
+I expect that the performance of the AL breaks down at the predicted cutoffs, when there are more than ten ($P=1$), five ($P=2$) and three ($P=3$) invalid IVs.

-In the simulations involving multiple endogenous regressors, the following is equal in all settings: There are 100 iterations per number of invalid IVs, the sample size is $N=10,000$, there are $L=20$ IVs.
-The coefficient of interest $\beta$ is set to 0. $Z$ is a $N \times 20$ matrix drawn from a uniform distribution between 0 and 1.
-The vector indicating endogeneity, $\alpha$ in equation \ref{eq:ModelAugmented}, is set to $\alpha = (1, 0, ..., 0, 0)$, when one IV is invalid, to $\alpha = (1, 2, 0, ..., 0, 0)$ when two IVs are invalid, etc.
+In the simulations involving multiple endogenous regressors, the following is equal in all settings: There are 100 iterations per number of invalid IVs, the sample size is $n=10,000$, there are $L=20$ IVs.
+The coefficient of interest $\beta$ is set to 0. $\mathbf{Z}$ is a $N \times 20$ matrix drawn from a uniform distribution between 0 and 1.
+The vector indicating invalidity, $\bm{\alpha}$ in equation \ref{eq:ModelAugmented}, is set to $\bm{\alpha} = (1, 0, ..., 0, 0)$, when one IV is invalid, to $\bm{\alpha} = (1, 2, 0, ..., 0, 0)$ when two IVs are invalid, etc.